jamisoncrawford/applied-stats/README.md

 # "Get the Picture?"
 ## An Introduction to Efficient, Effective, & Elegant Data Visualization

-An introductory course for undergraduates on applied statistics in spreadsheet software.
+An introductory course for undergraduates on applied visualization of statistics in spreadsheet software.

 ## Licensing